biggie-boss/LoreRim/README.md

 - Shield of Awe is now only 25% but lasts 120 seeconds and duration scales
 - Sanity patched all fire spells to have the correct secondary effects from perks
 - Added crafting recipes for nearly every scroll and staff in LoreRim thanks to BardicNoel
+- Power of the Master is now actually a master spell.
 - Constellation magic spells fixed to properly scale with restoration/sun perks as well as have secondary effects to living tagets.
 - Massive buffs to Illusion Perks:
 - Shadows of Conflict: Absorb 50% magicka regeneration from nearby enemies while shadow spells are active, +2 shadow summon limit